 In this paper, the process of building a complete aircraft carrier model is split into the following two teaching tasks.

-- (1) Based on publicly available parameters, learn to draw aircraft carrier related structures using relevant software. - (2) Making physical ship models with limited resources to 2022, were selected to participate in the teaching activities.
-The specific tasks to be taught and the knowledge and skills that learners can acquire during the tasks are shown in Figure 3.
+- (1) Based on publicly available parameters, learn to draw aircraft carrier related structures using relevant software. - (2) Making physical ship models with limited resources

 3. Educational implementation